Chris Evans (actor): 2005–2010: Breakthrough

 In 2008, Evans appeared as Detective Paul Diskant in the thriller Street Kings, with co-stars Keanu Reeves, Forest Whitaker, and Hugh Laurie.
 He was cast in The Loss of a Teardrop Diamond, co-starring Bryce Dallas Howard and Ellen Burstyn.
 It is a romantic drama based on Tennessee Williams' 1957 screenplay.
 The feature received negative reviews, and The Village Voice critic called Evans' performance "catatonic".
-The following year he appeared in the science fiction thriller Push, with Dakota Fanning and Camilla Belle.
-The film follows a group of people born with various superhuman abilities who unite to take down a secret agency that is genetically transforming normal citizens into an army of super soldiers.
-Principal photography was held in Hong Kong, where Evans suffered bruises from doing his own fight scenes.
-The film's response was generally negative; Claudia Puig of USA Today described it as "silly" and "convoluted", while Mick LaSelle of San Francisco Chronicle criticized the story which "makes no sense", and predicted that Evans, "one of these days he's going to make a good movie".
+The following year, he played a character with telekinetic abilities in the science fiction thriller Push, with Dakota Fanning and Camilla Belle.
+The film's response was generally negative, while Mick LaSelle of San Francisco Chronicle criticized the story which "makes no sense", and predicted that Evans, "one of these days he's going to make a good movie".

 In 2010, Evans appeared in Sylvain White's The Losers, an adaptation of the comic book series of the same name from the DC Comics imprint Vertigo.
 Evans was drawn to playing Captain Jake Jensen because the character "doesn't take things too seriously.
 He's the one that kind of loves life and he's always looking for a joke".
 Although the film gained mixed reviews, The Guardians critic praised the cast for their "breezy charm" and for Evans' comic relief.
 Evans appeared in another comic book adaptation, Edgar Wright's Scott Pilgrim vs. the World (2010), in which he portrayed Lucas Lee, one of Ramona Flowers' seven evil exes.
 The film was a box-office bomb but received positive reviews from critics and found a second life as a cult film.

 He starred in Mark Kassen and Adam Kassen's drama, Puncture, which was filmed in Houston, Texas.
 The film premiered at the 2011 Tribeca Film Festival as one of the spotlight projects for the 10th anniversary of the festival.
 Evans portrays Mike Weiss, who was a real-life young lawyer and drug addict.
-Upon release, critical reception was divided; The A.V.
-Club critic thought the film "rarely manages to focus on [Weiss]".
-Next, Evans was cast in the romantic comedy What's Your Number?
+Upon release, critical reception was divided.
+Consecutively, Evans was cast in the romantic comedy What's Your Number?
 (2011) opposite Anna Faris, an adaptation of Karyn Bosnak's book 20 Times a Lady.
-Critic Nathan Rabin of The A.V.
+Nathan Rabin of The A.V.
 Club gave the film a grade C+, and opined that Evans' and Faris' chemistry was "frisky".